mariunaise/HDA-Thesis/content/SMHD.typ

 Because we want to analyze the performance of the S-Metric method over different temperatures, both during enrollment and reconstruction, we are limited to the second part of the experimental measurements of @dataset.
 We will have measurements of $50$ FPGA boards available with $1600$ and $1696$ ring oscillators each.
 To obtain the values to be processed, we subtract them in pairs, yielding $800$ and $848$ ring oscillator frequency differences _df_.\
 Since the frequencies _f_ are normal distributed, the difference _df_ can be assumed to be zero-mean Gaussian distributed.
-To apply the values _df_ to our implementation of the S-Metric method, we will first transform them into the Tilde-Domain using an inverse CDF, resulting in uniform distributed values $tilde(italic("df"))$.
+To apply the values _df_ to our implementation of the S-Metric method, we will first transform them into the Tilde-Domain using an inverse CDF, resulti/invite <mxid>ng in uniform distributed values $tilde(italic("df"))$.
 Our resulting dataset consists of #glspl("ber") for quantization symbol widths of up to $6 "bits"$ evaluated with generated helper-data from up to $100 "metrics"$.
 We chose not to perform simulations for bit widths higher than $6 "bits"$, as we will see later that we have already reached a bit error rate of approx. $10%$ for these configurations.

-=== Discussion
+=== Results & Discussion

 The bit error rate of different S-Metric configurations for naive labelling can be seen in @fig:global_errorrates.
 For this analysis, enrollment and reconstruction were both performed at room temperature and the quantizer was naively labelled.